Secure Password Management in Companies

 Increase productivity

 In the end, security should not decrease the productivity of your employees.
 Instead of sending out reminders manually or changing passwords yourself and sending them to everyone, you should make work as easy as possible for them, especially if you consider how many accounts and passwords are usually company-owned.
-Otherwise, your employees will spend a lot of time changing passwords or trying to remember them or - even worse - writing them down on Post-its and sticking them to the monitor.
+Otherwise, your employees will spend a lot of time changing passwords, trying to remember them, or - even worse - writing them down on Post-its and sticking them to the monitor.
 Alternatively, they might search for workarounds to bypass your policies.
 Instead, you should provide your employees with easy-to-use password tools which can do most of the work for them.

 Password management in companies with Password Depot Server

 With Password Depot Server, all your password files will be stored encrypted and centrally on a company server.
 All employees access and use passwords according to the rights they were given via an easy-to-use user interface (Password Depot Client).
 The only thing they will need to remember is their personal master password.
 Because of this central management, it is much easier to change passwords for everyone, to define password policies and enforce them.
-In addition, it is no longer necessary to search for the latest version of a password in e-mails or on the server.
+In addition, it is no longer necessary to search for the latest version of a password in emails or on the server.

 If an employee leaves the company, an administrator can block their access via the control panel and change the passwords to which they had access.
 The other employees don't even need to be informed about it: They can always access the latest version of a password and can continue working without interruptions.